Holic75/Baldurs-gate-dnd-3.5/README.md

 ```
 SetPrivateProfileString('Game Options','3E Thief Sneak Attack','1')
 ```
 if it is not already there (it replaces backstab with 3ed Sneak Attack).

+Also it is strongly advised that you make a backup of your dialog.tlk file before installing.

 This mod was only tested with clean BG:ENHANCED EDITION 2.3 install (Non Sod) and BG 2:ENHANCED EDITION 2.3 and might not be compatible with any other mods.
 At current state it can be installed along IWD:EE but due to certain effects not supported by the engine (mostly related to opcode 326) abilities depending on character stats do not work (may be it will be fixed by Beamdog in the upcoming 2.5 patch)